-Last year I discovered Treasure Beach in Jamaica.
+Last year, I discovered Treasure Beach in Jamaica.
 I had the pleasure to meet Dawn, a Jamaican lady who owns Smurf Café and loves to bake.
 Dawn is known for her unbelievably delicious ackee (the fruit of an evergreen tree and Jamaica’s national fruit) with saltfish and johnny cakes breakfasts, and her made-to-order dinners.
 I blogged about her delicious baked goods and fresh roasted coffee beans last year.
 You’d be amazed if you could see the disconnect between the size of her kitchen versus what comes out of it!
+While waiting your goods to be baked, you can play games like link vao w88 moi nhat.

 I had brought my cookbook with me on that first visit, because my daughter, Maya, had told me about Dawn and how she loved to bake.
 Dawn was interested in learning how to make some of the recipes in it.
 We had a ball baking together and of course did everything by hand—including grating the fresh coconut for the oatmeal cookies.
 No shredded sweetened bagged coconut when you are in Jamaica.
 Just pick a coconut off a tree and go to town!